sshmo/snippets/zsh.md

 C:\Users\USERNAME\AppData\Local\Packages\{DIST}\LocalState\rootfs\home\{LINUXUSER}\

     {DIST} is equal to CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc
-    {LINUXUSER} is the user for which you are looking for the .bashrc
+    {LINUXUSER} is the user for which you are looking for the .bashrc **Install python3** sudo apt update && sudo apt upgrade sudo apt upgrade python3 sudo apt install python3-pip